SobiAtLarge/spotify-tracks-popularity/README.md

 3. DBT for proper modeling with layers, dbt can be packaged as a docker container and executed from Airflow.
 5. Read all track_ids from a file that is located in a bucket or from a BQ table.

+# References
+The Spotify client code was partially taken from here: https://github.com/dmschauer/spotify-api-historization